Immigration Law

 [Your Name]

-Common mistakes to avoid in EB-2 NIW recommendation letters
+What mistakes weaken EB-2 NIW recommendation letters?

 Vague or generic language